-Aunty Mary is learning how to do flower pressing and cyanotype printing with artist Samatha Tio at the Tiong Bahru branch of the Alzheimer’s Disease Association (ADA).
+Mary is learning how to do flower pressing and cyanotype printing with artist Samatha Tio at the Tiong Bahru branch of the Alzheimer’s Disease Association (ADA).
 Samantha addresses Mary fondly as Aunty Mary.

-For this project, Samantha chose to do flower pressing and cyanotype printing, as she felt it was an age-appropriate activity and suitable for someone with cognitive limitations.
+For this project, Samantha chose to do flower pressing and cyanotype printing, as she felt it was an age-appropriate activity and suitable for Mary.

-Chatty and with a zest for life, Aunty Mary’s lively presence livens up every room that she is in.
-She loves to joke and make people laugh, often singing along to her favourite songs by The Carpenter and XX (?).
+Chatty and with a zest for life, Mary’s lively presence livens up every room that she is in.
+She loves to joke and make people laugh, often singing along to her favourite oldies to the likes of The Carpenters.

 Along the way, she dispenses little gems of wisdom in the conversation, such as the philosophy behind why she has arranged the flowers a certain way or how singing liberates people and feeds their soul.

-It’s this positive support and family environment that play a crucial role in seniors’ mental well-being, said Samantha, who has observed other participants accompanied by reluctant spouses and helpers who just sit by passively during the sessions.
+It’s this positive support and family environment that play a crucial role in seniors’ mental well-being, said Samantha, who has observed how the dynamics between the seniors and their caregivers differ from family to family.

-The artist said she derives great meaning from working with seniors, as it has helped her consider what quality of life she would like for her own parents and for herself.
+The artist said she derives great meaning from working with seniors, as it has helped her consider what quality of life she would like for her own parents and for herself when she ages.

 “Through these sessions, I learn to slow down… It makes me wonder, why are we hurrying all the time?
 What are we trying to arrive at?” she mused.

 “That kind of negativity towards ageing, especially towards dementia, doesn’t provide a good environment for the elderly to thrive,” said Samantha.